TUESDAY, 1 SEPTEMBER 1942

 SOUTHWEST PACIFIC AREA (SWPA, Fifth Air Force): B-17s bomb AA

-positions at Buna and Salamaua Airfield; a single A-20 bombs the Menari area.
+positions at Buna and Salamaua; a single A-20 bombs the Menari area.
 HQ 22d Bombardment Group (Medium)

 and 33d Bombardment Squadron (Medium) move from Woodstock to Iron Range, Australia